samuel-book/samuel-1/_sources/ensemble/outline.md

 * *Ensemble combine with neural network*: combine output from logistic regression, random forests, and neural network models in a single neural network model, with or without original data features.

+* *Summary of resuts from ensemble models*: summary of ensemble model accuracies.